JB63134/bash_h/README.md

 * **Syntax-highlighting**:

-  * 50 line preview of scripts and functions
+  * 50 line preview of scripts and functions, can use bat as optional highlighter.
 * **aliases and functions**:

   * show alias definition or function body